October 5th to 8th 2026, at Mishkenot HaShan'ananim (Konrad Adenauer Conference Center)

 A) Chair: Oliver Hersey, Jerusalem University College

-14:40 Highlights of 20 Years of Excavations on Tall Zira’a, Katja Soennecken/Dieter Vieweger, DEI
+14:40 Highlights of 20 Years of Excavations on Tall Zira'a, Katja Soennecken and Dieter Vieweger, DEI Jerusalem

-15:40 The Amman Citadel in Light of Recent Archaeological Work, Katharina Schmidt, Deutsches Archäologisches Institut / DEI / University of Münster
+15:40 The Amman Citadel in Light of Recent Archaeological Work, Katharina Schmidt, DAI / University of Münster

 IV.
 Session: Early Research